Icaro-Davi/plant-manager-app/README.md

 # Plant Manager App

 The app is made using React Native with expo to remind users to water your plants.
-This code was made durnign the 5° edition of next level weekend by [Rocketseat](https://rocketseat.com.br/).
+This code was made durnign the 5° edition of next level week (NLW) by [Rocketseat](https://rocketseat.com.br/).

 # Run
 - Install [expo](https://docs.expo.io/get-started/installation/) in your computer.